Baptist Village Communities: Programs

 EH also provides medical equipment and supplies to clients in these areas.
-These items are offered to a range of recipients, including individuals, long-term care communities, assistance in living communities and medical providers.
+These items are offered to a range of recipients, including individuals, long-term care communities, assistance-in-living communities and medical providers.

 LINC® (Loving, Inspiring, Nurturing, Caring) is a program of Baptist Village Communities.
-LINC® is designed to work with local Southern Baptist churches and senior living communities and health centers, linking them together.
+LINC® is designed to work with local Southern Baptist churches, senior living communities and health centers, linking them together.
 LINC® consultants are utilized to assist churches in meeting the needs of residents.
 Comprehensive LINC® training workshops are offered throughout the year across the state.

 Baptist Village Communities is an affiliate of the Baptist General Convention of Oklahoma.